Friday 4 June 2021 The Calile Hotel, Brisbane 8:00am – 5:00pm

 Building on our previous learnings and recent experiences, this New Horizon Forum focuses on establishing strong leadership across the profession with the aim of improving the health of doctors and medical students in Queensland.
 Previous forums have explored the health issues experienced by doctors, the difficulties in help-seeking and recognised the need for cultural and organisational change.

 Leadership is the key to enabling positive change.
 Leadership enables the individual to be proactive in their care and reduces stigma.
 Leadership provides health care teams with interventions that suit the workplace needs.
 Leadership ensures that robust policies are in place and implemented so that grassroots desire for cultural change is embedded into routine practices.
 Building on a foundation of research evidence and experience in caring for doctors, together we can establish the compassionate leadership we need for our doctors now and into the future.
-Please join us at this important doctors’ health event for 2021.

-Find the full program here:
+Find the full summary here: